Hyalospheniidae

 Hyalospheniidae is a family of arcellinid testate amoebae and the sole family of the infraorder Hyalospheniformes.
 Commonly referred to as "hyalospheniids", these lobose amoebae are characterized by their ability to generate a shell composed of either organic matter or siliceous particles that may be recycled from euglyphid amoebae.
 They inhabit soil or freshwater habitats, and are abundant on Sphagnum mosses.

 Hyalospheniid amoebae originated after the middle Devonian, around 370 million years ago.
 They are considered important bioindicators, and are frequently used for environmental monitoring.
-Their fossils are studied to investigate the paleoecology of prehistoric wetland habitats.
+Their fossils are studied to investigate the paleoecology of peatlands and lakes.
 The classification of hyalospheniids has changed several times since the 19th century based on morphological criteria.
-Initially classified as two separate families, Hyalospheniidae and Nebelidae, they were later proven to be synonymous through phylogenetic analyses.
+Initially classified as two separate families, Hyalospheniidae and Nebelidae, the Hyalospheniidae were shown to branch within the Nebelidae based on phylogenetic analyses, implying that both families should be merged with the Hyalospheniidae taking precedence according to the principle of proority of the zoological nomencladure code.

 Morphology

 Hyalospheniidae are testate amoebae—unicellular amoeboid protists that generate mineral agglutinated shells.
 They are characterized by ovoid, pyriform, vase or flask-shaped shells, which are laterally compressed.
 Shell construction and composition varies substantially within the family.
 It can be either entirely secreted by their own cells and composed of an organic matrix (e.g. Hyalosphenia), or have additional non-organic siliceous scales.
 These mineral scales can also be self-secreted (e.g. Quadrulella), or can be recycled from the shell plates of small euglyphid amoebae or other similar material such as diatom frustules (e.g. Apodera, Padaungiella, Nebela).
 The trait of recycling shell plates from euglyphids is known as "kleptosquamy", and appears to be an ancestral trait within the family.